 - alarms must be either tamper-proof long-life lithium battery alarms or mains-wired alarms

 How long do I have to comply?

-The new rules come into force in February 2021.
+The new rules will come into force in February 2022.
 This means that as a private house owner, you have until then to comply.
 However, smoke and fire alarms have been proven to save lives and significantly reduce injuries.
 Getting them fitted in your home now will immediately improve the safety of your home.
 It is a fact that you are at more than twice as likely to die in a fire at home if you haven’t got any working smoke alarms.
 They alert you to any imminent danger, giving you and your family precious time to escape and call the emergency services.

 If you need some advice about smoke alarms or would like some smoke alarms or heat detectors fitted in your home, Capital City Electrical Services can help.
 We are NICEIC approved electricians in Edinburgh, get in touch or give us a call on 0131 235 2608